The Spindale House

 Located in the heart of Main Street, the Spindale House serves as the gathering place for all ages.
-Outside, you can enjoy your day watching the children play on the swings or jungle gym or just watching the world pass by while sitting in the beautifully landscaped gazebo area.
+Outside, you can enjoy your day watching the children play on the swings or just watching the world pass by while sitting in the beautifully landscaped gazebo area.

 On August 21, 1923 the town of Spindale was incorporated.
 The charter named S.E.
 Elmore, mayor; J.Y.
 Yelton, M.D.
 Haney, P.H.
 Grose, J.O.
 Williams and G.B.
 Howard, the first board of aldermen.

-beautiful community center and recreation building was the former home seat of the late Col. Frank Coxe, and was built in 1885.
-It was
+This beautiful community center and recreation building was the former home seat of the late Col. Frank Coxe, and was built in 1885.

 "Spindale House, for the recreation of the people of Spindale.